Spectral Filtering for Complex Linear Dynamical Systems: Spectral Geometry of Complex Linear Dynamics

 \end{definition}

-The quantity $k^*$ admits a natural interpretation: it is the maximal number of independent oscillatory modes whose phases can be resolved over $W$ time steps when the spectrum of the dynamics is confined to the sector $C_\beta$.
-Equivalently, $k^*$ coincides with the Shannon number of a band-limited discrete-time signal with bandwidth $\beta$ observed over a window of length $W$.
+The quantity $k^\star$ plays the role of a Shannon number for sector-bounded CLDS.
+It measures the number of oscillatory degrees of freedom that can be resolved over a horizon of length $W$ when the spectrum is confined to $\Cbeta$.

-The following theorem formalizes this intuition by showing that $Z_W(\beta)$ exhibits a sharp \emph{information cutoff} at the effective dimension $k^*$.